 03 of 05

-Whether you have camping gear or not, you can get away to St. Augustine with this less expensive option.
+St. Augustine is one of the most beautiful and culturally rich cities in Florida, so don't pass up the opportunity to visit this historic city just because you're on a budget.
+Whether you have camping gear or not, you can get away to St. Augustine with this less expensive option — the St. Augustine Beach KOA.
 Bring your tent, RV, trailer or rent a cabin and stay on nearby Anastasia Island.
-You'll be close enough to discover America's oldest city along with its historic landmarks — many of them free.
+You'll be close enough to discover America's oldest city along with its historic landmarks — many of which are free.

 Tip: Visit St. Augustine from mid-November through January 31 for the annual Nights of Lights celebration, when the city is aglow with millions of twinkling lights.

 Sarasota is a great family-friendly destination.
 And, while some of the hotel choices in the area are in the moderate range, there are a few rooms available for under a $100 per night.

 One affordable and fun day in the Sarasota can be spent at the famous Ringling Museum and Estate.
 Most of us have been to the circus at least once in our life and can agree that there's nothing like the sights and sounds of the big top.
 Florida has long been the winter home for the "Greatest Show on Earth," and Sarasota is forever linked to the name John Ringling.
 His love of the arts is evident in the great collection of paintings and sculptures in both the museum and residence, but the most interesting collection is the memorabilia and the world's largest miniature circus in the circus museum.
 You'll be spellbound by the wide array of colossal parade and baggage wagons, sequined costumes, circus posters and more that capture the excitement of the circus.